-- 1. SALT is a telescope with a variable pupil, so that the illuminating beam changes continuously during the observations.
+- SALT is a telescope with a variable pupil, so that the illuminating beam changes continuously during the observations.
 This makes absolute flux/magnitude calibration impossible even when using photometric standards.
 Therefore, the only way to get absolute photometry with SALT observations is to observe a field in which the PI has secondary photometric standards. - 2.
 Due to the illuminating beam changing continuously during observations, the illumination pattern also changes.
 For this reason, neither calibration screen flats nor twilight flats can help correct the illumination pattern with an accuracy better than 10-20% depending on the specific setup. - 3.
-Flat-fields with the calibration screen can to be used to build a pixel-to-pixel correction map, except for the red filters (starting from z'), where fringing is important. - 4.
+Flat-fields with the calibration screen cannot be done with SALTICAM, because they are too bright with the new calibration system.
+For that reason only twilight flats can be used to build a pixel-to-pixel correction map. - 4.
 The only way to correct the observed data for the illumination pattern is to use the data itself.
 For this reason, dithering patterns (described in Section 6.5) must be used.
-A method to build night-time flat-fields using your own data is described in the SALT Ast Ops report (Experimental SALTICAM flatfielding report): - https://sciencewiki.salt.ac.za/index.php/Status of Flat Field commissioning - 5.
-The method described in the document above works well only for compact targets.
+A method to build night-time flat-fields using your own data is described in the SALT Ast Ops report (Experimental SALTICAM flatfielding report):

+https://sciencewiki.salt.ac.za/index.php/Status of Flat Field commissioning

+- 5. The method described in the document above works well only for compact targets.
 For extended targets (size of larger than ~1-2 arcmin) there is no known way to flat-field the data to an accuracy better than 10-20%. - 6.
 We cannot, as yet, reach a photometric accuracy of 0.01 mag even for stellar objects.
 A level of accuracy of 0.05 mag is possible and 0.1 mag can certainly be reached for observations using a dithering pattern, assuming corrections for both the illumination pattern and pixel-to-pixel variations are made during the data reduction. - 7.
 All our tests have shown that biases cannot be used for SALTICAM data reduction.
 Data can be corrected using the overscan level and, in fact, the standard pipeline does so.